In an ideal world, everyone we encounter is pleasant, kind, and just plain wonderful to be around…

 What if instead of seeing them as a nuisance who strives to make our lives difficult, we choose to see them as beings who have been put into our paths to teach us valuable and priceless lessons?

 Oprah was once quoted saying “Surround yourself only with people who will lift you higher”, despite the fact that I’m a huge fan of Oprah and her wisdom, I often think to myself that this is definitely harder said than done.

 There are just some less than stellar people that we simply can’t cut out of our lives, be it temporarily like our clients, bosses, colleagues, or eternally, such as your family members or relatives.

 Like it or not, in some circumstances, we are stuck with these characters and often find ourselves having to deal with them on a regular basis.

-When we encounter a negative person, most of us have a tendency to immediately direct negative feelings back towards them.
-We’d find ourselves blaming that particular person for causing us aggravation, despair, grief etc. for their actions towards us.
+When we encounter a negative person, most of us have a tendency to immediately direct negative feelings back toward them.
+We’d find ourselves blaming that particular person for causing us aggravation, despair, grief, etc. for their actions towards us.

-Negative people expect us to reciprocate their bad behavior and when we do, it is as if we’re attempting to put out fire with fire and as a result create an even bigger fire.
+Negative people expect us to reciprocate their bad behavior and when we do, it is as if we’re attempting to put out a fire with fire and as a result, create an even bigger fire.

-If the negative situation perpetuate over a long period of time, not only would we find ourselves giving into their negative energy, we may end up becoming just like them in the process.
+If the negative situation perpetuates over a long period of time, not only would we find ourselves giving into their negative energy, we may end up becoming just like them in the process.

 So how exactly do we stop this vicious cycle of negativity?